mesonbuild/meson/docs/markdown/Users.md

 format files
  - [libui](https://github.com/andlabs/libui), a simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports
  - [Libva](https://github.com/intel/libva), an implementation for the VA (VIdeo Acceleration) API
+ - [Libvirt](https://libvirt.org), a toolkit to manage virtualization platforms
  - [Libzim](https://github.com/openzim/libzim), the reference implementation for the ZIM file format
  - [Marker](https://github.com/fabiocolacio/Marker), a GTK-3 markdown editor
  - [Mesa](https://gitlab.freedesktop.org/mesa/mesa/), an open source graphics driver project